bmich22/quiz-fun/README.md

 ### Future Features
 Quiz - Fun has room to grow
 * Add quiz subjects
-* Add more questions to the question array and have them display randomly so no quizzes on one subject will be exactly the same
+* Add more questions to the question array and have them display randomly so no quiz for one subject will be exactly the same
 * Add a timer to the quiz
 * Monetize by displaying ads